RememberOfLife/mirabel/README.md

 * closing the network adapter should be asynchronous, we send it a shutdown event, it sends us back when its ready for collection / joining
   * closing status line in the connection window
 * there is a lot of reuse in the networking code, maybe reduce it through some event methods
+* network and especially openssl error checking and proper handling!
 * add option to disable timeoutcrash thread for debugging (maybe disable by default, look at diy signal handlers)
 * server should be seperate executable, use temp server lib for building both client and server, make sure server runs headless
   * server already has dependencies on code that also does graphics, i.e. the game catalogue also serves imgui game configs